Czech Industrial Excellence

 Engineering.
 Engineering is at the heart of Mavel’s strength in providing customers the hydroelectric power equipment to meet or exceed their expectations.
 Mavel’s team of 60 civil, hydraulic, electrical and mechanical engineers are involved in every project from the initial design proposal to detailed manufacturing to final commissioning.
 Their work, using 3D software, is focused on designing the most efficient and robust system to optimize specific customer requirements.

 Design.
 Mavel engineers are involved in a project from the earliest stages, providing potential customers with turbine configuration alternatives in order to comply with specific site, economic, environmental and other constraints.
 Mavel’s ability to provide the full range of Kaplan, Francis and Pelton turbines in over 100 proprietary designs assures the customer of an equipment recommendation to best meet the requirements of their site.

 Design / Production Partnership.
 Mavel engineering and production departments are integrated in order to provide the production process to optimize the quality and value of the equipment package.

 Experienced Global Team.
-Mavel’s installation, commissioning and service team has supervised the installation, testing and commissioning of more than 470 turbines globally in the past 25 years.
-The site services team of engineering and technical experts also provides specialists for after sales support, including maintenance, refurbishment and repair of existing facilities.
+Mavel’s installation, commissioning and service team has supervised the installation, testing and commissioning of more than 500 turbines globally in the past 25 years.
+The site services team of engineering and technical experts also provides specialists for after sales support, including maintenance, refurbishment and repair of existing equipment.